RonIovine/pshell/README.md

 create a custom server aggregator client.
 See the below section for the [pshellAggregatorDemo](#pshellAggregatorDemo) demo programs for more information on creating custom aggregators.

-A TCP pshell server just uses a standard `telnet` client for interactive access.
-The datagram based servers (UDP/Unix) require the provided `pshell` interactive client.
+<a name="datagram-clients"></a>
+### UDP/Unix (datagram) clients
+The UDP/Unix based server uses one of the datagram based clients for interactivce access.
+There is a client for access to a single datagram server called `pshell`, and a client for access to multiple datagram based servers called `pshellAggregator'.

-Note that there are 2 versions of the pshell UDP/Unix client programs, `pshell`, which is a compiled C implementation, and `pshell.py`, which is a Python implementation.
-Any of those can interface to any of the [pshellServerDemo](#pshellServerDemo) programs for all 3 languages as well as the [traceFilterDemo](#traceFilterDemo) program.
-The `pshell` and `pshell.py` client programs both take a `-h` to show the usage as follows:
+Note that there are 2 versions of bot datagram based client programs, `pshell/pshellAggregator`, which are compiled C implementations, and `pshell.py/pshellAggregarot.py`, which are a Python implementation.
+Any of those can interface to any of the [pshellServerDemo](#pshellServerDemo) programs for all 3 languages as well as the [traceFilterDemo](#traceFilterDemo) program

+<a name="pshell-client"></a>
+### pshell client
+The `pshell` and `pshell.py` client programs have the same usage and both take a `-h` to show the usage as follows:
 ```
 $ pshell -h